AntoineMurphy888/CodePath-Prework/README.md

 [ELOQUENT JAVASCRIPT,https://www.w3schools.com/]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[A challenge faced during the creation of this app is when it came to javascript I was bit confused a first when we started creating so many functions .
+[A i challenge faced during the creation of this app is when it came to javascript I was bit confused a first when we started creating so many functions .
 A way I overcame this challenge was basically reading very carefully to understand what these functions are doing and how functions work as a whole.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Whats the key differences bewtwen web deveopment and software development?
 What are the biggest differences between mobile and desktop development?
 What is the difference between undefined value and null value?]